-The professional discussion underpinned by portfolio of evidence will last 1 hour, plus 10% at the assessor's discretion.
+The professional discussion underpinned by portfolio of evidence will last 1 hour, plus 10% at the assessor's discretion to allow the apprentice to complete their final answer..

 The professional discussion will be appropriately structured to draw out the best of the apprentice's competence and excellence and cover the areas assigned to this assessment method as shown in the following pages.